Quickstart! Start Here!

 - you can save directly to your MicroSD card.

-- use a short name that describes transaction or has the date; must end in
+- use a short file name that describes transaction or has the date; must end in

 - move that card to the Coldcard